Schopenhauer: The biggest lie we tell ourselves every day

 What is Schopenhauer’s solution?

-Stop chasing every desire.
+We should stop chasing every desire.

-And when something feels true, ask yourself:
+And when something feels true, we should ask ourselves:

 Schopenhauer said that finding the truth is not about feeling good.